To Feel Like An Asshole, Just Walk Across Your Town.

 Happy Valley, the "better than normal" suburb because of its walkable design, ample trails, and ability to get most things done without getting into a car, is still car-centric.
 I have never seen more Teslas than on the streets and neighborhoods of this affluent middle-class suburb.
 While I appreciate the slightly better attributes of electric cars, they are still not planet savers.
 From a walker's perspective, they are quiet and save me from breathing noxious gases, but as writer Farhad Manjoo wrote in his New York Times column:

 A "very American" answer to climate change, the electric version is still part of the problem.
-Cars are not the problem, but the individualistic consumption mindset that makes them the answer.
-We will not solve climate change until we get beyond our destructive American habits.
+Cars are not the problem in and of themselves, but the individualistic consumption mindset that makes them the answer is We will not solve climate change until we get beyond our destructive American habits.

 By crossing a road in front of traffic, the design of the road and the timer make one feel like an invader and a sort of "asshole" holding up the flow of traffic when it really should be the other way around.
+As I walk across, I hold up a hundred cars at the crossing and you can sometimes feel the impatience of people in a hurry to get going.
 There are places and cities with such urban design, but not in the United States.

 Sometimes, the walk signal takes an interminably long time to come.
 If there is no traffic, in another form of rebellion similar to biking the sidewalk, I run across, again, thumbing my nose at an entire system that works against anything but driving an expensive projectile.

 It is three miles from where I stay to the miles of hiking trails on the urban nature reserve of Mount Talbert.
 There is a bus every thirty minutes if one can catch it, but timing it wrong, i mostly just walk the disturbing stroad.
-A bus as a "walking accelerator," as Jason of the vlog Not Just Bikes calls them, saves me the absurd, time-consuming experiences of standing on a corner waiting for a hundred cars to be stopped so I can cross and everyone can stare and wonder: why is he walking?
+A bus as a "walking accelerator," as the blogger and podcast host of the The Urbanism Agenda and Not Just Bikes calls them, saves me the absurd, time-consuming experiences of standing on a corner waiting for a hundred cars to be stopped so I can cross and everyone can stare and wonder: why is he walking?
 While at the same time, I am asking: why are they driving?

 Comments